Oil on Spark Plugs: Causes, Symptom & How to Fix

 by Joshua Thomas

 Oil plays some important roles in the vehicle's engine from cooling it down to lubricating the metal parts.
-But as important as oil might be, there are certain places where it is not meant to be such as the spark plugs.
+But as important as oil might be, there are certain places where it is not meant to be such as the spark plug how spark plugs works.

 When you notice that there is oil on your spark plugs, this means there is a problem that needs to be addressed before it leads to other more serious or even catastrophic engine problems.